Democrats win unified — if narrow — control of Washington on a violent day

 “He was focused on conspiracies and not on an opportunity to actually win,” said a second frustrated Republican involved in the Georgia contests, who spoke on the condition of anonymity for those reasons.
 “He could have won the race and headlines would have been that Trump is back and he is coming for Biden in four years.”

 Democratic internal polling in Georgia found support for McConnell among Republicans and independents fell in late December as Democrats pushed for the higher payments.
-Both Perdue and Loeffler supported the increase, but could not promise a path to delivering it.
+Both Perdue and Loeffler supported the increase but could not promise a path to delivering it.

 “You have both Democrats in this race zeroing in on getting money back in people’s pockets, getting covid under control, and zeroing in on the idea that we can actually get things done in Washington,” said a senior Biden adviser, speaking on the condition of anonymity because they were not authorized to speak publicly.
 “That was a dominant message for Biden, and this showed that he’s got coattails and he’s got political muscle.
 The message of this campaign — the general and the special elections — laid down a road map for Democrats going forward.”